plinytheelder/ATV-Scripts/voltorb/README.md

 4. Update the `versions` file as needed to keep track of updates.

+5. Turn on in config with `monitoringenable=true`

+## Health Services

+Included with `monitoringenable`, checks log for consecutive failed logins and reboots device.
+Current default is 10 fails in 15 minutes, but feel free to adjust accordingly.

 ## Webhook Stats

 To install webhook stats, you have to: